HOME • SEARCH • EMAIL • ABOUT

 Studies

 Studies on the chemical constituents of the aerial parts of Pterocaulon redolens isolated ten components: seven coumarins and three flavonoids.
-(See above: Constituents) Six coumarins and one flavonoid displayed mild activity against Mycobacterium tuberculosis.
-One flavonoid possessed moderate cytotoxicity against breast cancer and human small cell lung cancerr cell lines.
+Six coumarins (1-4, 6 and 7) and one flavonoid (8) displayed mild activity against Mycobacterium tuberculosis H37Ra.
+One flavonoid (10) possessed moderate cytotoxicity against breast cancer and human small cell lung cancer (NCI-H187) cell lines. (see constituents above) (1)

 Availability